In 1987, nations around the world in an act of unison came together to avert a major environmental disaster that was about to strike our planet.

 What is Montreal Protocol

-Montreal protocol came as a welcome relief for the global community which was trying to keep the earth safe.
-This was a united global effort to stop the production of ozone-depleting substances (ODS) and reduce their concentration in the atmosphere to help protect the earth’s ozone layer.
+Montreal protocol was a welcome relief for the global community trying to keep the earth safe.
+This was a united effort to stop the production of ozone-depleting substances (ODS) and reduce their concentration in the atmosphere to help protect the Earth’s ozone layer.

-The Montreal Protocol sets out a mandatory timetable for the production and consumption of ODS, with the aim of eventually eliminating them completely.
+The Montreal Protocol sets out a mandatory timetable for ODS production and consumption to eliminate them.

 The Montreal Protocol sets binding progressive phase-out obligations for developed and developing countries for all the major ozone-depleting substances, including chlorofluorocarbons (CFCs), halons, and less damaging transitional chemicals such as hydrochlorofluorocarbons (HCFCs).

-It was agreed that developed countries will phase out chlorofluorocarbons in 1993 and achieve a 20% reduction relative to 1986 consumption levels by 1994 and a 50% reduction by 1998.
+It was agreed that developed countries would phase out chlorofluorocarbons in 1993 and achieve a 20% reduction relative to 1986 consumption levels by 1994 and a 50% reduction by 1998.

-This timetable has been reviewed regularly, with phase-out dates accelerated in accordance with scientific understanding and technological advances
+This timetable has been reviewed regularly, with phase-out dates accelerated following scientific understanding and technological advances.

 Amendments to the Montreal Protocol

-Over the next few years, the Montreal Protocol has been strengthened through various amendments, which have suggested altering schedules and adding new substances to the list.
-Here are the amendments that have occurred since Montreal Protocol.
+Following its passing, the Montreal Protocol has been strengthened through various amendments, which have suggested altering schedules and adding new substances to the list.
+Here are the amendments that have occurred since the Montreal Protocol.
 (Source: EPA)

 The Copenhagen Amendment (1992) significantly accelerated the phaseout of ODSs and incorporated a hydrochlorofluorocarbons (HCFC) phaseout for developed countries, beginning in 2004.
-Under this agreement, CFCs, halons, carbon tetrachloride, and methyl chloroform were targeted for complete phaseout in 1996 in developed countries.
+Under this agreement, in developed countries, CFCs, halons, carbon tetrachloride, and methyl chloroform were targeted for complete phaseout by 1996.
 In addition, methyl bromide consumption of methyl bromide was capped at 1991 levels.

-The Montreal Amendment (1997) included the phaseout of HCFCs in developing countries, as well as the phaseout of methyl bromide in developed and developing countries in 2005 and 2015, respectively.
+The Montreal Amendment (1997) included the phaseout of HCFCs in developing countries and methyl bromide in developed and developing countries in 2005 and 2015, respectively.

 The Beijing Amendment (1999) included tightened controls on the production and trade of HCFCs.
 Bromochloromethane was also added to the list of controlled substances with phaseout targeted for 2004.

-The Kigali Amendment (2016) extended controls to phase down the production and consumption of hydrofluorocarbons (HFCs) because these substances were adopted by industries in moving away from ozone-depleting substances and they are potent greenhouse gases damaging to the earth’s climate.
+The Kigali Amendment (2016) extended controls to phase down the production and consumption of hydrofluorocarbons (HFCs) because industries adopted these substances in moving away from ozone-depleting substances, and they are potent greenhouse gases damaging to the earth’s climate.

 Montreal Protocol Impact

-Implementation of the Montreal Protocol progressed well in many and the schedules mostly adhered and some were even executed in advance.
+Implementation of the Montreal Protocol progressed well, and the schedules were mostly adhered to, and some were even executed in advance.

 Around 99 percent of ozone-depleting substances have been phased out and restored to the layer above Earth.
-In addition to helping to protect the ozone layer, the Montreal Protocol has also helped in reducing the amount of greenhouse gas going into the atmosphere.
+In addition to helping protect the ozone layer, the Montreal Protocol has also helped reduce the amount of greenhouse gases going into the atmosphere.

 Add comment